Richmond Football Club: Supporter base

-Richmond has a large supporter base which is known for its dedication, including its personal cheer squad who attend both home and away matches for the club.
-The club broke its membership record, along with the all-time AFL membership record, when 100,196 signed up in 2020.
-It also has the most members of any Australian sporting team.
+Richmond has a large supporter base which is known for its dedication, including its personal cheer squad, who attend both home and away matches for the club.

 The building of the fan base was a slow process for Richmond.
 In the 1890s, the club never sold more than 300 season tickets, but the following was built up with success in the VFA and membership numbered about 2,000 at the time of admission to the VFL in 1908.
 Between the wars, the club captured the imagination of the residents of Richmond.
 The successful Tigers were a positive motif for the oppressed working class community which suffered deprivation during the Great Depression.
 At this time, the Richmond community was almost half Catholic, and this demographic was reflected in the club among the players and officials.

 As Melbourne dramatically spread out in the post-war years, so too did the Richmond supporters.
 Many were now concentrated in the eastern suburbs, which eventually formed the club's metropolitan recruiting zone.
 Indeed, at one point during the early development of the Waverley Park ground, the Tigers considered making the stadium its home for this reason.
 Following the barren period of the 1950s, Richmond was able to tap into the large number of fans by moving home matches to the MCG and almost doubled attendance figures.
 The Tigers maintained this advantage over the other clubs until the mid-1980s, when poor administration led to a downturn in every area of the club.
 As the club struggled for funds, the membership plummeted from over 10,000 to under 3,000.